Skip to main content

 About

-A native of Austria who grew up in the picturesque Alpine village of Mellau on the Swiss border, from skiing and playing soccer as a youngster he has graduated to swimming and hiking in his beloved Alps.
-He enjoys gardening and gourmet cooking and has raised three children with his Cajun wife Melanie Boulet, who is an award-winning social studies high school teacher in New Orleans.
+A native of Austria who grew up in the picturesque Alpine village of Mellau on the Swiss border, he was a skier and soccer player as a youngster and has graduated to swimming and yoga in his older age.
+He enjoys gardening and cooking and has raised three children with his Cajun wife Melanie Boulet, who is an award-winning social studies high school teacher in New Orleans.

 Research Interests